leinad75/json-schema-validator/README.md

 ```

 Each __validation__ block specifies the __jsonSchema__ file to validate with as well as the json file(s) to validate from a root __directory__ with standard __includes__ and __excludes__ to select specific file(s).

+The configuration option __strict__ (default=false) forces all additionalProperties to false on each node where this property is not set.
+This allows to detect unknown attributes.
+The configuration option __metaValidation__ (default=true) validates the schema file against the meta schema.

 Building
 --------